| Jerome Studios ~ Branches Everywhere |

 is listed as a professional photographer with (already) studios

-at 62 St John's Road, London, and 134 High Street, Lewisham (see
+at 62 St John's Road, London, and 134 High Street, Lewisham (these

-shown above).
-From all the above, it seems that Bertram Gale most likely began 'Gale Studios' sometime between 1907 (the latest that he could have had his photograph taken at Barnes studio at Nottingham) and 1911 (when he already had two London studios and also one at Portsmouth).
-Hence, a 'round number' best guess is 1910, but it could have been a year or two earlier. |
+cabinet card, shown above).
+Considering all the above, it seems that Bertram Gale most likely began 'Gale Studios' sometime between 1907 (before Barnes studio seemingly closed) and 1911 (when he already had two of his own studios in London and also one at Portsmouth).
+Hence, a 'round number' best guess for when Gale Studios was first formed, is 1910, but it could have been a year or two earlier. |

 |||